jselbaz/BlackJack/README.md

 	I. Coding a GUI for the interface
 	II.
 Programming this as an Object Oriented program III.
 Make it more modular
 	IV.
-Abstract the data more
+Further abstract the data

 III.
 Credit
 A. ASCII generator used: http://patorjk.com/software/taag